CDCgov/cfa-epinow2-pipeline/README.md

 It holds some helper functions to interface with Azure services, convert input data to EpiNow2's expected input format, and save expected outputs.
 It also adds metadata and logging.

-This package is meant to meet CFA's needs around model deployment in its computational environment.
+This package is meant to enhance the `{EpiNow2}` package to support deployment in CFA's computational environment.
 The code is open source as part of CFA's goals around development, but it may not be possible to support extensions to additional environments.

 ## Structure